try-finally statement (C)

 return statement or the

 longjmp run-time function is considered abnormal termination.
-It is illegal to jump into a
+It's not legal to jump into a

 __try statement, but legal to jump out of one.
 All

 __finally statements that are active between the point of departure and the destination must be run.
-This is called a "local unwind."
+It's called a local unwind.

-The termination handler is not called if a process is killed while executing a
+The termination handler isn't called if a process is killed while executing a

 try-finally statement works.